coreboot/coreboot/Documentation/mainboard/lenovo/montevina_series.md

 +-----------------+-------+-------+--------+
 ```

-Then create the flash descriptor:
+Then convert the flash descriptor:
 ```console
 $ make gen-ifd-x200
 ```